amraboelela/iOS-GuideBlocks/Sources/GuideBlocks/QRCode/README.md

  * choose “Display the guides on any screen of your app” and
  * pick one of the “Standard” Contextual Announcement Templates.
  * Preview the Announcement on your Phone - it should look similar to the template
-7. Now go to the Extensibility section in the sidebar and paste in the JSON as follows:
+7. Now go to the Extensibility section in the sidebar and paste in the JSON as in the GuideBlock.yaml file.
-`
-{
-    "guideBlockKey": "QRCode"
-}
 `
  * Match the name in the JSON to the name of your wrapper in the code